-Motor efficiency can be calculated by dividing thrust by power, which is gram per watt (g/W).
+Motor/Propeller efficiency can be calculated by dividing thrust by power, which is gram per watt (g/W).
 The higher g/W, the more thrust is generated at a given amount of power.
-For example the Cobra 2204 1960KV motors with 6045 propeller has a higher maximum thrust than 5030 props, but the 5030 propellers will give me longest flight time thanks to the higher efficiency on that motor.
+For example the Cobra 2204 1960KV motors with 6045 propeller has a higher maximum thrust than 5030 props, but the 5030 propellers will give me longest flight time thanks to the higher efficiency on that motor and propeller combination.

 Fewer blades in a propeller are usually more efficient due to the fewer points of trialling vortices wasting energy.

 Propeller balance is beneficial to flight time.
 Unbalanced propellers introduce vibration to the aircraft, which means constantly changing motor RPM and more energy is consumed.